Logistics Solution Guide: Finding Providers in Mexico

 Regulatory constraints and incentives

-While dense bureaucracy may dissuade companies from expanding operations in Mexico, the country’s manufacturing perks often provide an antidote.
-Through the IMMEX program, international manufacturers can import raw materials and product components tax- and duty-free, provided the products are assembled within a limited time frame (typically 18 months to two years) at their designated “maquiladora” factories.
+While dense bureaucracy may dissuade companies from expanding operations in Mexico, the country’s manufacturing perks offer attractive benefits for many businesses.
+Through the IMMEX program, international manufacturers can import raw materials and product components tax- and duty-free, provided the products are assembled within a limited time frame (typically 18 months to two years) at designated “maquiladora” factories.

-Selling the finished goods elsewhere qualifies the shipments for tax-free exports.
-Additionally, governmental agreements within North America often make logistics from and within Mexico much easier and more cost effective than similar overseas relationships.
+Selling the finished goods elsewhere qualifies shipments for tax-free exports.
+Additionally, governmental agreements within North America often make shipping from and within Mexico much easier and more cost effective than similar overseas relationships.

 Geographic knowledge